thegroove/esphome-zbbridge/README.md

 Requires special firmware for the EFR32MG21 Zigbee chip to work: <https://github.com/arendst/Tasmota/tree/development/tools/fw_SonoffZigbeeBridge_ezsp>.

-Loading the firmware onto the Zigbee chip is technically possible via esphome, by flipping GPIOs to put the chip into bootloader mode and uploading over tcp-serial.
+Loading the firmware onto the Zigbee chip is technically possible via ESPHome, by flipping GPIOs to put the chip into bootloader mode and uploading over tcp-serial.
 I will add more information about this later, but for now it's easiest to do this through Tasmota.
 Once the ZB firmware is flashed, it will stay like that regardless of the ESP firmware, so you can install ESPHome the normal way and it will use the up-to-date ZB firmware without issues.

 Please note that, even though the concept of a Wifi-based serial-to-IP bridge sounds great, it is not without issues.
 A quote from [Zigbee2MQTT](https://www.zigbee2mqtt.io/information/supported_adapters.html):